 TopicsMaritime security, NATO and its Partners, Nordic-Baltic security, Transatlantic Relations, US Defense Policy

 Read Full Bio

-Full BioMagnus Nordenman is a Director of the Transatlantic Security Initiative with the Brent Scowcroft Center on International Security at the Atlantic Council.
+Full BioMagnus Nordenman is a director of the Transatlantic Security Initiative with the Scowcroft Center for Strategy and Security at the Atlantic Council.
 He leads and manages the Scowcroft Center's projects and programming related to transatlantic security, the future of NATO, Nordic-Baltic defense, and maritime issues.
 He is a sought-after expert who has provided advice and insights to the US government, NATO, allied and partner governments, and the corporate community.
 He has also provided commentary to, among others, the BBC, Al Jazeera, MSNBC, Defense News, US Naval Institute, the Atlantic Monthly, Time, Vice News, Defense One, as well as European media outlets.
 He is the author of two recent Council reports, NATO in an Era of Global Competition and The Naval Alliance: Preparing NATO for a Maritime Century.

 Magnus' other duties include leading major business development efforts for the Scowcroft Center, expanding and maintaining relationships with the US government, ministries of defense and foreign affairs of US friends and allies, corporate actors, and the broader Washington policy community.
 He also provides budgetary oversight and helps oversee the operations of the Scowcroft Center, the largest program at the Council.